-Program Overview Spring 2019
+Program Overview for Spring 2019

 The GSAS Teaching and Learning Program runs non-credit seminars for Doctoral level students interested in developing effective classroom skills and a reflective teaching practice.
-This call is for applications to Preparing Future Faculty 2: Achieving Success through Communication (GA1201)
+This call is for applications to Preparing Future Faculty 2: Achieving Success through Communication (GA1201).

-Note: Preparing Future Faculty 1: The Art & Craft of Teaching is a complimentary course, and will be offered in the Fall 2018 semester.
+Note: Preparing Future Faculty 1: The Art & Craft of Teaching is a complimentary course, and will be offered in the Fall 2019 semester.

-1. To familiarize students with background research and theory relevant to university teaching, and
+1. to familiarize students with background research and theory relevant to university teaching, and

 2. to provide the opportunity for practice and feedback on basic teaching skills.